-Particularly if you've had a run-in with the law or another uncomfortable encounter that's on public record, you want to remove yourself from these sites.
-These kinds of sites generate a great deal of traffic, so even if you’re not being searched, information on these sites will get much attention from Google.
+These kinds of sites generate a great deal of traffic, so even if you’re not being searched, information on these sites will still get attention from Google.
 If you don’t want the entire world’s first impression of you to be the MIP charge you received in high school, you don’t want your information on these sites.

 Privacy Policies and Removal Requests

-In some rare cases, Google will actually step in and remove information about you from the internet.
-There are certain things that Google will remove, and things that they will not.
-Information that Google will remove from the internet includes the following:
+In some rare cases, Google will actually step in and remove information about you from the internet via their Remove Outdated Content Tool.

-Obviously, this is very select information and the majority of people who are looking to rehabilitate their internet reputation have different issues to contend with.
+Obviously, this is very select information.
+Most people who want to fix their internet reputation have different issues to contend with.

 Keep Your Social Media Profiles Clean

 Adjust the privacy settings on your Facebook, Twitter and other social media accounts.
-You may not want to have your profiles set to public, particularly if you engage in activities that could be seen as bad or unprofessional (drinking, smoking, etc) and share these pictures.
-Anything on the internet can carry a risk (after all, it's assumed that all of those pictures on the ex-revenge sites were originally intimate partners), but there's less risk if you privatize your information.
+You probably don’t want your profiles set to public.
+Particularly if you engage in activities that could be seen as bad or unprofessional (drinking, smoking, etc) and you or your friends share these pictures.

 Clean Up Your Search Results on Bing and Other Search Engines?

-- Select “Help" located in the bottom right hand of the screen.
+- Select “Help,” which is located in the bar at the bottom the screen.

-- Click “Report a Concern About A Result" from the right column.
+- Click “Report a Concern” in the Safety and Privacy column.